 - Do not be afraid to ask for something special.
 Some places will accommodate, some wont but if you dont ask, you wont find out.

-I will add specific suggestions in the blog posts that will follow but for now here is a list of places I have tried and their FODMAP friendly score.
+Here is a list of places I have tried and their FODMAP friendly score.

 - Josef’s Burger, Jerusalem: 10/10 – burger no bun, goose breast or fried egg or burger salad or gluten free bun (for those who can eat corn).